-More than 2,000 newspapers have gone out of business in the past 15 years, according to the University of North Carolina’s Penny Muse Abernathy, the leading expert on so-called news deserts
+More than 2,000 newspapers have gone out of business in the past 15 years, according to the University of North Carolina’s Penny Muse Abernathy, the leading expert on so-called news deserts that result.

 Most are weeklies, but many metro dailies are in real trouble, too.
 The Vindicator, in Youngstown, Ohio, will shut down this month, leaving a substantial city without a daily paper.